 I’m a lawn guy.
 There are very few things that give me more satisfaction than a well tended, taken care of, neatly trimmed, lush, green lawn.
 And here in middle Tennessee we are fortunate because we have the kind of climate that allows for lawns like this.
 For many, a lawn like that doesn’t even require putting a sprinkler on it.
+Not everyone is as lucky as me with the climate I live in, and have to check out sprinkler reviews at lawngardentop.com to make sure their grass is in good condition.
 That’s not to say lawns around here don’t get weeds; they do.
 And it’s not to say that lawns don’t get brown; they do.
 What’s curious, though, is that a lawn can brown even when it’s been raining.

 It’s counterintuitive, isn’t it?
 It certainly is for me because I tend to think that the most important ingredient to a green lawn is water.
 A brown lawn seems to indicate dryness.
 But sometimes a brown lawn doesn’t mean there’s been too little rain; it means there’s been too much.